Vaccinations and Face Coverings

+Q1.
 Will flexible/hybrid work schedules be available to all district personnel?

 All District employees will continue to work their required number of hours per week.
-However, manager will be working with employees to determine how flexible work locations can be incorporated into regular work schedules, such as being on campus 3-4 days per week and working remotely 1-2 days per week (depending on the office and service).
+However, managers will be working with employees to determine how remote work locations can be incorporated into regular work schedules, such as being on campus 3-4 days per week and working remotely 1-2 days per week (depending on the office and service).
 Unfortunately, not all functions allow for remote work.
 In all cases, student and business needs will drive schedules and hours of operations.

+Q2.
 How do I request a flexible work schedule?

 Employees who are interested in hybrid work locations should complete the Hybrid Remote Work Location Request form via the District Human Resources website to begin the process.